FOAM: Blocked State Folding for Memory-Efficient LLM Training: Addtional Experiment Results

 Accordingly, to thoroughly assess the \name optimizer, we begin with an ablation study on the scaling factor $\alpha$; the experimental results are presented in Figure~\ref{fig:ablation_alpha}.
 The results indicate that \name is in fact not sensitive to this hyperparameter.
 In all of our pre-training and fine-tuning experiments, FOAM consistently uses a scaling factor $\alpha=0.25$, whereas GaLore requires task-specific tuning.
 This further demonstrates FOAM’s robustness to this parameter and the general applicability of this setting.

-Furthermore, we compare \name against an Adam variant that adopts the same block-wise learning-rate scheme; Figure~\ref{fig:adam_alpha} reports the results.
-As shown, the block-wise learning-rate configuration significantly improves Adam’s performance.
-Under this setting, \name still achieves results comparable to Adam, further validating \name’s effectiveness—under identical hyperparameters, \name remains on par with a well–hyperparameter-tuned Adam.
+Furthermore, we compare \name with an Adam variant that employs the same block-wise learning-rate scheme, with results presented in Figure~\ref{fig:adam_alpha}.
+The block-wise learning-rate configuration substantially improves Adam’s performance.
+Under this setting, \name achieves results comparable to Adam, further demonstrating its effectiveness: with identical hyperparameters, \name performs on par with a well-tuned Adam while requiring less memory and achieving higher training throughput.